awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 1. Choose **Create API**\.

-From here on, you can set up API methods and their associated integrations as described in steps 1\-6 of [Create an API with HTTP Custom Integration](api-gateway-create-api-step-by-step.md#api-gateway-create-resource-and-methods)\.
+From here on, you can set up API methods and their associated integrations as described in steps 1\-6 of [Create an API with HTTP custom integration](api-gateway-create-api-step-by-step.md#api-gateway-create-resource-and-methods)\.

 **Note**
 Until your API has a resource policy that grants access to your [VPC or VPC endpoint](#apigateway-private-api-create-interface-vpc-endpoint), all API calls will fail\.
-Before you test and deploy  your API, you need to create a resource policy and attach it to the API as described in [Set Up a Resource Policy for a Private API](#apigateway-private-api-set-up-resource-policy)\.
+Before you test and deploy  your API, you need to create a resource policy and attach it to the API as described in [Set up a resource policy for a private API](#apigateway-private-api-set-up-resource-policy)\.

-## Create a Private API Using the AWS CLI<a name="apigateway-private-api-create-using-aws-cli"></a>
+## Create a private API using the AWS CLI<a name="apigateway-private-api-create-using-aws-cli"></a>

 To create a private API using the AWS CLI, call the `create-rest-api` command: